When your dress or top needs to be taken up at the shoulders, the process is not difficult.

 Once your seam is stitched, trim off the excess.

 Since my fabric unravels quickly, I didn’t trim as closely as the manufacturer did when they constructed the gown.

 I trimmed the seam off at about 5/8″ and put Fray Block on the new cut edge.

 You could zig zag the edge to keep it from raveling if you like, or use the Fray Block, but since it is a wedding gown, it will probably only be worn once.
 It’s your call.

 Now, you’re going to repeat the process with the lining seam.

 Again, take your seam gauge and measure 1 1/4″ down from the lining shoulder seam and stick a pin there:

-Then, be sure to match the upper layer to the lower layer at the side seams and pin the fabric accordingly, just like you did with the main fabric.
+Then, be sure to match both the upper layer and the lower layer at the side seams and pin the fabric accordingly, just like you did with the main fabric.